June 18, 2026

 Amazon Prime Day: Is It a Deal?

-Let us explain: Sometimes, what's advertised as a “deal” is actually a fairly common price but it's now got a sticker slapped on it so it seems like it’s a big sale.
+Sometimes, an advertised “deal” is actually a fairly common price just with a sticker or language slapped on it so it seems like it’s a big sale.
 And if that’s still a good price to you, no harm in pulling the trigger!
-But if what you’re truly looking for is a deal, here’s how you can make sure you get one:
+But if what you’re looking for is a real bargain, here’s how you can make sure you get one:

 1. Verify it's a sale price by checking the history

-Luckily, there are tools that can track the price history of the item you’re looking at, so you can see if the price is truly a discount.
+Several tools can track the price history of the item you’re looking at, so you can see if the price is truly a discount.

 • CamelCamelCamel: A handy website that will show you the price history of the exact item that you link to.